-Request for Proposal (RFP): Contract awarded to the responsible firm whose qualifications, price and other factors are the most advantageous to DHA.
+Formal purchasing procedures are conducted for any purchases exceeding $250,000.
+Through the Request for Proposal (RFP) process, contracts are awarded to the responsible firm whose qualifications, price and other factors are the most advantageous to DHA.

 Small Business Enterprise: A small business enterprise is defined as a business, which is independently owned; not dominant in its field of operation; and not an affiliate or subsidiary of a business dominant in its field of operation.
 The size standards in 13 CFR 121 shall be used unless the Authority determines that their use is inappropriate.

 Minority Business Enterprise: A minority-owned business enterprise is defined as a business which is at least 51% owned by one or more minority group members; or, in the case of a publicly-owned business, one in which at least 51% of its voting stock is owned by one or more minority group members, and whose management and daily business operations are controlled by one or more such individuals.
 Minority group members include, but are not limited to Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans and Asian Americans.

 Women Business Enterprises: A women’s business enterprise is defined as a business that is at least 51% owned by a woman or women who are U.S. citizens and who also control or operate the business.

 The definitions of a Section 3 Business are as follows:

 Category 1 Section 3 Business: A business that is fifty-one percent (51%) or more owned by Section 3 residents (see below resident definition).

 Category 2 Section 3 Business: A business whose permanent, full-time employees include persons, at least thirty percent (30%) of whom are currently Section 3 residents, or within three (3) years of the date of first employment with the business concern were Section 3 residents (see below resident definition).